-For example, if an authorized user is added to a credit card that is 20 years old it will simply appear as a 20-year-old credit card that this person has on their credit report with an authorized user status.
-Therefore, it appears that the credit scoring algorithms often just assume this person has been on this card for 20 years.
+For example, if an authorized user is added to a credit card that is 20 years old, it will simply appear as a 20-year-old credit card that this person has on their credit report with an authorized user status.
+Therefore, the credit scoring algorithms often just assume this person has been on this card for 20 years.
 If the tradeline has a perfect payment history, that is a nice thing to have in your credit report.

 Also, while there may be several different utilization ratios at play in the secret credit score algorithm, an authorized user tradeline can play a factor in the overall utilization ratio.

-The truth is since the credit scoring algorithms are secrets, no one knows exactly how it works.
-There are a lot of inferences, correlations, and speculation that has taken place to have a decent understanding of the way credit scores work.
+The truth is that since the credit scoring algorithms are secrets, no one knows exactly how it works.
+There are a lot of inferences, correlations, and speculation that has taken place to try to understand the way credit scores work.

 Which Tradelines Should I Buy?